mlabs-haskell/embedano/MILESTONE-2-API.md

 fn confirm_ownership(key_path: KeyPath, payment_key: PaymentKey) -> Result<Proof, SomeError>
 ```

-*Question:* how to pass Payment Key - hex encoded CBOR?
+Representation of `PaymentKey` - TBD

-*Question:* how do we provide proof, i.e. what will be the return type of proving function?
+*Question:* how do we define `Proof`?
 Encoded nonce or signature that can be verified with payment key?

 ### Signing arbitrary data

 ```rust
 fn sign_data(key_path: KeyPath, data: Payload) -> Result<Witness, SomeError>
 ```

 where `Payload` is some binary data.

 *Question:* do we need to support some other types of `data` like hex encoded bytes?